jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-simplified-access-control-expression-in-text-code.md

 Creation
 ```

 The order was dependent on a general likeliness for a system aspect to be accessed.
-But this ordering will not be used anymore.
-The chronological order described below will be used.
+But this ordering might not be used anymore.
+The chronological order described below might be used.

 ### Chronological order